RIAPS/riaps.github.io/impl.md

 ## Installation

 A RIAPS installation includes one development / control host, and a network of target hosts.
 For the former, a pre-configured virtual machine is provided: an x86_64 (or amd64) machine (although a physical machine can be used as well, after some serious configuration).
-For the latter, we provide a bootable SD card image for a Beaglebone Black (BBB) board.
+For the latter, we provide a bootable SD card image for a Beaglebone Black (BBB), Raspberry Pi 4 (RPi) and Jetson Nano boards.

 The development host and the target nodes must be on the same subnet.